-The logistics of delivering services in a radically different way during 2020/21, in order to keep staff safe, and adhere to social distancing and self-isolation measures at the same time, has meant significant changes in when and where services are provided, deployment of a large number of staff who do not deliver critical services to undertake alternative duties, rapidly modernised IT support, and significant partnership working across the community.
-This was achieved using amended governance arrangements, new ways of decision-making, leadership and implementation including COVID-19 Strategic Group virtual meetings, conference calls, systems remote access, and regular staff briefings.
+The logistics of delivering services in a radically different way during 2020/21, in order to keep staff safe, and adhere to social distancing and self-isolation measures at the same time, has meant significant changes in when and where services are provided.
+There has also been deployment of a large number of staff who do not deliver critical services to undertake alternative duties, rapidly modernised IT support, and significant partnership working across the community.
+This was achieved using amended governance arrangements, new ways of decision-making, leadership and implementation, conference calls, systems remote access, and regular staff briefings.